jessdev/jessdev.github.io/_posts/2017-05-20-Creatin- Tokens.md

 I designed a reusable token svg that I have been using for our NPCs, PCs, and Foes.

 You can download a copy [here](/files/DnD/DnDTokenSheet.svg)

+Here are a few tokens I've already created: